mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 Core) a terrorist group rigged a courier robot to self-destruct and smuggled it aboard.
 The robot’s fuel cell detonated, killing Fornol’s
-Premier, two ambassadors and a Sylean vice- minister, among other dignitaries and crew.
+Premier, two ambassadors and a Sylean vice-minister, among other dignitaries and crew.
 The event nearly led to a Sylean civil war.

 The resulting conference between a dozen